-As a major player in the oil and gas industry, we are aware of the environmental risks of our operations.
+As a major player in the energy industry, we are aware of the environmental risks of our operations.
 To avoid or minimize these risks, we make environmental issues an integral part of our strategy.
 Our strategy based on research, prevention and stakeholder dialogue is fully focused on continuously improving our environmental performance.

 Why it matters

-Environmental risks are an inherent part of the oil and gas business.
+Environmental risks are an inherent part of the energy business.
 This creates a dual challenge for the industry, which has to both meet energy needs and protect the environment.
 That's why the concept of environmental performance is so important to Total.
 We address environmental factors with the utmost diligence.